rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 Such power renders
  humans into something less than slaves, including those managing the money.
-The system itself becomes all powerful, leaving humans to be obedient
+The system itself would become all powerful, leaving humans to be obedient
  (in action, speech, and thought) to the monetary principalities that emerge from our own base instincts.

-Historically, such a society has proven non-sustainable, collapsing under its own tyrannical fiat.
+Historically, such totalitarianism has proven non-sustainable, collapsing under its own tyrannical fiat.
-We can either limit technology to prevent such power from manifesting further, which puts our civilization on a dead end, or we separate money from state.
+We can either limit technology to prevent this power from manifesting further, which puts our civilization on a dead end, or we separate money from state.